-Traditionally, women with uncomplicated pregnancies were not scanned again after the 20 week ultrasound.
-However, a third trimester ultrasound is better than clinical examination at picking up growth problems, breech babies and other concerns.
-We recommend that all women have at least one 3rd trimester ultrasound – the growth scan.
+Traditionally, women with uncomplicated pregnancies were not scanned again once the 20 week ultrasound was completed.
+However, an ultrasound in the third trimester of pregnancy is better than clinical examination at picking up growth problems, breech babies and other concerns.
+We recommend that all women have at least one 3rd trimester ultrasound (also called a growth scan).
 You may need more than one growth scan if your pregnancy is high risk.

 A third trimester scan is definitely recommended if: